metabase/data-stack-survey-2025/README.md

     docker-compose up -d
     ```

-    This command builds and starts the Metabase and setup services defined in the [docker-compose.yaml](docker-compose.yaml) file.
+    This command starts Metabase and setup services defined in the [docker-compose.yaml](docker-compose.yaml) file.
 Metabase will be accessible at `http://localhost:3000`.

 ## Usage